mindspore-ai/docs/docs/mindinsight/docs/source_en/accuracy_problem_preliminary_location.md

 Here we list some important differences for you to check:

-1. By default, the [Conv2d](https://www.mindspore.cn/docs/en/master/api_python/nn/mindspore.nn.Conv2d.html#mindspore.nn.Conv2d) operator of MindSpore does not have bias (has_bias = False), but the Conv2d operator of PyTorch has bias.
-By default, the weight of the Conv2d operator is Normal (0.0, 0.01).
+1. By default, the [Conv2d](https://www.mindspore.cn/docs/en/master/api_python/nn/mindspore.nn.Conv2d.html#mindspore.nn.Conv2d) API of MindSpore does not have bias (has_bias = False), but the Conv2d API of PyTorch has bias.
+By default, the weight of the Conv2d API is Normal (0.0, 0.01).
 This initialization mode is different from that of PyTorch (Uniform) and TensorFlow (Uniform).
 For the comparison with PyTorch, see [Function Differences with torch.nn.Conv2d](https://www.mindspore.cn/docs/en/master/note/api_mapping/pytorch_diff/nn_Conv2d.html)
-2. For the [DropOut](https://www.mindspore.cn/docs/en/master/api_python/nn/mindspore.nn.Dropout.html#mindspore.nn.Dropout) operator of MindSpore, this parameter indicates the retention probability (keep_prob).
-For the DropOut operator of PyTorch, this parameter indicates the drop probability.
+2. For the [DropOut](https://www.mindspore.cn/docs/en/master/api_python/nn/mindspore.nn.Dropout.html#mindspore.nn.Dropout) API of MindSpore, this parameter indicates the retention probability (keep_prob).
+For the DropOut API of PyTorch, this parameter indicates the drop probability.
 3. The default momentum value in [BatchNorm2d](https://www.mindspore.cn/docs/en/master/api_python/nn/mindspore.nn.BatchNorm2d.html#mindspore.nn.BatchNorm2d) of MindSpore is different from that of PyTorch.
 The default value is 0.1 in PyTorch and 0.9 in MindSpore.
 For the comparison with PyTorch, see [Function Differences with torch.nn.BatchNorm2d](https://www.mindspore.cn/docs/en/master/note/api_mapping/pytorch_diff/BatchNorm2d.html)

 For details about API differences, see <https://www.mindspore.cn/docs/en/master/note/api_mapping/pytorch_api_mapping.html>.